-If symptoms of TB or any other infection appear during treatment (such as fever, cough, feeling tired, wounds etc); if you develop cancer, skin lesions, or if existing lesions change appearance; if you develop symptoms of an allergy (such as chest tightness, swelling, rash, shortness of breath), heart problems (shortness of breath, swollen feet), blood disorders (bruising, bleeding, paleness), nervous system disorders such as multiple sclerosis (numbness, tingling, muscle weakness) or if you become pregnant while using HUMIRA.
+If symptoms of TB or any other infection appear during treatment (such as fever, persistent cough, weight loss, listlessness or lack of energy, skin sores, problems with your teeth and gums, burning when you pass urine, etc); if you develop cancer, skin lesions – (skin spots or sores), or if existing lesions change appearance; nervous system disorders (such as numbness, or tingling, arm or leg weakness, double vision).
+Tell your doctor right away if you become pregnant while using HUMIRA.
 If you use HUMIRA during pregnancy, your baby may have a higher risk of getting an infection.
 It is important that you tell your baby's doctors and other healthcare professionals about your HUMIRA use during your pregnancy before the baby receives any vaccine.

 If you are taking any other medicines, including any that you get without a prescription; if you are going to have surgery, or if you are scheduled for any vaccines.

 Patients taking HUMIRA should not receive live vaccines.

 Tell all doctors, dentists, and pharmacists who are treating you that you are using HUMIRA.

 Common Side Effects:

 Tell your doctor if you experience any side effects that make you feel unwell.